AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/create-resource-pools.md

    ![Resource_pools_NEW___UNDO_button_for_teams_groups_etc.png](assets/resource-pools-new---undo-button-for-teams-groups-etc-350x113.png)

-1. (Optional)&nbsp;Click the X icon to the right of a user's name to remove a user.&nbsp;For more information about removing users from a resource pool, see [Remove users from resource pools in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/remove-users-from-resource-pool.md).
+1. (Optional)&nbsp;Click the X icon to the right of a user's name to remove a user.&nbsp;For more information about removing users from a resource pool, see [Remove users from resource pools](../../../resource-mgmt/resource-planning/resource-pools/remove-users-from-resource-pool.md).
 1. (Optional) Use the **Search** option to find a user in the Resource Pool.
 1. Click **Create**.